 Hiring a remote team with the required skills is an approved common practice in the software development industry.
 This way of having IT projects done has been popular for a while already, but considering the challenges nowadays, it is one straightforward option to keep your project rolling.

-We have already outlined why Eastern Europe (Ukraine, Russia, Poland, Belarus) IT-specialists is a solid choice in our previous writing.
-We have mentioned strong technical education, intellectual background with high motivation, convenient logistics, and no working hours difference, a decent level of English, cultural and mental likeness, etc.
+We have already outlined why Eastern Europe IT specialists are a solid choice in our previous writing.
+We have mentioned strong technical education, intellectual background with high motivation, convenient logistics, no working hours difference, a decent level of English, cultural and mental likeness, etc.